thomkell/DeepNeuralNetwork/comparision/README.md

 - openmp.c: OpenMP code
 - cuda.cu: CUDA code

-Notes: Only forward propagation, with sigmoind activation, 2 layers and 1 epoch are used here.
+Notes: Only forward propagation, with sigmind activation, 2 layers and 1 epoch are used here.